Multilingual Vision-Language Models, A Survey: Vision-Language Models

-\paragraph{Combo Encoders} These models represent a variant of two-tower architectures where fusion is done not only within the cross-modal encoder but also between the unimodal encoder representations using an additional loss as in dual encoders.
+\paragraph{Combo Encoders.} These models represent a variant of two-tower architectures where fusion is performed not only within the cross-modal encoder but also between the unimodal encoder representations using an additional loss, as in dual encoders.
 ALBEF \citep{li_align_2021}, X2-VLM \citep{zeng_x2-vlm_2023}, and related models \citep{zeng-etal-2023-cross} use multiple fusion points with different loss functions to improve multimodal alignment.

-\paragraph{Mixture-of-Modality-Experts} These architectures add modality-specific modules within transformer architectures.
-VLMo \citep{bao_vlmo_2022} and BEiT \citep{wang_image_2022} replace standard feed-forward layers with three specialized layers for vision, text, and cross-modal representations, with task-dependent switching mechanisms.
-This approach addresses parameter inefficiencies of one-tower encoders while keeping the possibility of cross-modal interaction.
+\paragraph{Mixture-of-Modality-Experts.} This class of models uses modality-specific modules within transformer architectures.
+VLMo \citep{bao_vlmo_2022} and BEiT \citep{wang_image_2022} replace standard feed-forward layers with three specialized layers for vision, text, and cross-modal representations, along with task-dependent switching mechanisms.
+This approach addresses the parameter inefficiencies of two-tower encoders while maintaining the possibility of cross-modal interaction.

-\paragraph{Decoder Models} These models extend generative large language models by integrating vision components.
+\paragraph{Decoder Models.} These models extend classical generative large language models by integrating vision components.
 Models like MAGMA \citep{eichenberg-etal-2022-magma}, mBLIP \citep{geigle-etal-2024-mblip}, and others \citep{liu2024improvedbaselinesvisualinstruction, manas-etal-2023-mapl} map visual features into the language model space, enabling multimodal input processing within generative frameworks.
-Because all parameters are shared for both text and vision modality, they can be considered generative analogs to one-tower encoders.
+Because all parameters are shared for both text and vision modalities, they can be considered generative analogs to one-tower encoders.

-In addition to categorizing models based on how they combine modalities, vision-language models can also be classified according to how they represent and process visual information.
+In addition to categorizing models by how they combine modalities, vision-language models can also be classified by how they represent and process visual information.
 There are three main approaches: \begin{itemize}

 \item \emph{Multimodal Single Streams.} These models concatenate visual and textual features into a unified input sequence that is processed by a single transformer architecture.
 Visual features are typically encoded and treated as special tokens that can be intermixed with text tokens.
 MAGMA \citep{eichenberg-etal-2022-magma} exemplifies this approach by creating joint representations directly from the unified multimodal input stream.